Why Do SUVs Have Spoilers?

 SUV With Spoilers

-Spoilers decrease the aerodynamic resistance on a vehicle, which means it will not need to use as much fuel to move.
+Spoilers reduce the aerodynamic drag on a vehicle, which means it will not need to use as much power to move.

-However, the improved gas mileage will be more apparent on highways where the SUV travels at higher speeds and uses more fuel to resist aerodynamic drag.
+However, the enhanced gas mileage will be more noticeable on highways where the SUV travels at greater speeds and uses more fuel to resist aerodynamic drag.

 If you are traveling on local roads, you may not notice much of a difference.
 After all, at a reduced speed, there is less air resistance to overcome.